Skip to main content

 note

-Use this table only as a reference.
-For production deployments, always benchmark your own models against the hardware.
+Use this table as a reference only.
+For production deployments, always benchmark your own models against the target hardware.

 Things to keep in mind: